Debt ceiling: Here's what could happen in a credit "debacle"

 It's important to note that when Congress raises or suspends the debt ceiling, it isn't greenlighting new spending.
 Instead, it is giving the go-ahead for the Treasury to pay for spending that has already been approved.

 Yes, many times.
 Since 1960, Congress has acted 78 times to raise, temporarily extend or revise the definition of the debt limit, according to Treasury.
-Of those, the debt limit was changed 49 times under Republican presidents and 29 times under Democratic administrations.
+The debt limit was changed 49 times under Republican presidents and 29 times under Democratic administrations.

 The last time the debt ceiling was lifted was in December 2021, when Democrats controlled both the House and Senate.